fahadash/CalcRx/README.md

 ```
  ( _ - 32 ) * 5/9
 ```

-Underscore _ references the object yielded by input observable.
+*Underscore _ references the object yielded by input observable.*

-And you want to apply that expression to an existing observable, you can do this.
+You want to apply the above expression to an existing observable, you can do this.

 ```csharp
 IObservable<double> temperatureInCelcius = temperatureInFahrenheit.Evalutate<double, double>("( _ - 32 ) * 5/9");